dhlab-epfl/historical-adapters/README.md

 ```
 python generate_adapter.py
 ```
--- You need lit format converted weights of fine-tuned LLaMA with alpaca dataset on adapter technique into
+-- You need lit format converted weights of fine-tuned LLaMA with alpaca dataset on adapter technique